-- (b) in the case of a person in possession of uncustomed goods arriving by railway train, proceed directly to the customs post or the officer at the place appointed in accordance with this Act. - (2) Any person- - (a) being on a railway train destined for Zimbabwe; or - (b) after proceeding as required by subsection (1);
+- (b) in the case of a person in possession of uncustomed goods arriving by railway train, proceed directly to the customs post or the officer at the place appointed in accordance with this Act. - (2) Any person- - (a) being on a railway train destined for Zimbabwe; or shallif called upon by an officer to do so, unreservedly declare all the goods in his possession in such manner as the officer may require and shall fully and truthfully answer any questions put to him by the officer; and and shall not in any manner dispose of any goods in his possession until they have been released by an officer.

+(b) after proceeding as required by subsection (1);